CIS-3500/react-demo-workshop/README.md

-# Chrome Extension Starter (React, TypeScript, Vite)
+# Chrome Extension Starter (React, TypeScript, Vite, Tailwind CSS)

-This project demonstrates how to build a Chrome extension using [React](https://react.dev/) with TypeScript and Vite.
+This project demonstrates how to build a Chrome extension using [React](https://react.dev/) with TypeScript, Vite, and Tailwind CSS.
 It showcases key features such as interacting with Chrome APIs ([storage](https://developer.chrome.com/docs/extensions/reference/api/storage), [contextMenus](https://developer.chrome.com/docs/extensions/reference/api/contextMenus)), testing with [Jest](https://jestjs.io/) and [Sinon](https://sinonjs.org/), and structuring a React app with separation of concerns.

+## React Demo Workshop

+For a detailed walkthrough of this project, check out the [React Demo Workshop slides](https://docs.google.com/presentation/d/106hIswapC1hMDdMOiNyFHtsPqcII4vTHh9RCkQn4ZYg/edit?usp=sharing).

 ## Installation

 ### Install From Release

-- Download the latest release from the [Releases](https://github.com/CIS-3500/chrome-extension-react-typescript-vite-starter-main/releases)
+- Download the latest release from the [Releases](https://github.com/CIS-3500/react-demo-workshop/releases)
 - Unzip the downloaded ZIP file
 - Open Chrome and navigate to `chrome://extensions`
 - Enable "Developer mode"